A tensor decomposition algorithm for large ODEs with conservation laws: Introduction

 Besides the stationary problems, the same framework was applied to the dynamical spin Schroedinger equation.
-Two conceptually similar techniques, the \emph{time-evolving block decimation} (TEBD) \cite{vidal-2003,vidal-tebd-2004} and the \emph{time-dependent DMRG} (tDMRG) \cite{white-tdmrg-2004} take into account the nearest-neighbor form of the Hamiltonian to split the operator exponent into two parts using the Trotter decompositions.
-For each part, the exact exponentiation may be performed, but at the cost of increased sizes of tensor format factors.
-To reduce the storage, the truncated singular value decomposition is employed.
-Thus, the method introduces two types of error: the truncated part of the Trotter series, and the truncated part of the tensor format.
-If many time steps are required, the error may accumulate in a very unwanted manner: it lacks a reasonable separation of variables, and hence inflates the tensor format storage of the solution (see e.g. \cite{schollwock-2011}).
+Two conceptually similar techniques, the \emph{time-evolving block decimation} (TEBD) \cite{vidal-tebd-2004} and the \emph{time-dependent DMRG} (tDMRG) \cite{white-tdmrg-2004} take into account the nearest-neighbor form of the Hamiltonian to split the operator exponent into two parts using the Trotter decompositions.
+Each part can then be integrated exactly, followed by the separation of variables via the truncated singular value decomposition.
+This methods performs well for short times, but in a long time integration the error may accumulate, and the storage of the tensor product decomposition grows dramatically \cite{schollwock-2011}.

-To stick the evolution to the manifold, generated by the tensor format, the so-called \emph{Dirac-Frenkel} principle may be exploited \cite{lubich-koch-dynten-2010,lubich-dynht-2013,olub-ksl-2013}.
-This scheme projects the time derivative onto the tangent space of the tensor product manifold, and formulates the dynamical equations for the factor elements directly.
-The storage of the format is now fixed, but approximation errors become generally uncontrollable.
-In addition, the projected dynamical equations may be ill-conditioned.
+To avoid this problem, one can use the so-called \emph{Dirac-Frenkel} principle \cite{lubich-koch-dynten-2010,lob-ttksl-2015}.
+This scheme projects the dynamical equations onto the tangent space of the tensor product manifold.
+The storage of the format is now fixed, but the approximation errors can be difficult to control.

-As an alternative approach, one may consider time just as another variable, since the dimension contributes linearly to the complexity of tensor product methods, and solve the global system for many time layers simultaneously \cite{PeterSchwab-parabolic-2004,DKhOs-parabolic1-2012,kazeev-hp-dg-time-2012,andreev-bpx-2012}.
-In this work we follow this way.
-Contrarily to \cite{DKhOs-parabolic1-2012}, we use the spectral differentiation in time on the Chebyshev grid, see \cite{trefethen-spectral-2000}.
-This makes the time discretization error negligible, and we show that a long-time dynamics is possible without explosion of the tensor format storage.

-The linear system arising from this scheme is always non-symmetric and requires a reliable solution algorithm in a tensor format.
-The traditional DMRG may suffer from a stagnation at a local minimum, far from the requested error level.
-Recently, the \emph{alternating minimal energy} (AMEn) method was proposed \cite{ds-amr1-2013,ds-amr2-2013}, which augments the tensor format of the solution in the DMRG technique by the tensor format of the global residual, mirroring the classical steepest descent iteration.
-This endows the method with the rank adaptivity and a guaranteed global convergence rate.
-Importantly, the practically manifesting convergence appears to be much faster than the theoretical predictions, which yields a solution with a nearly-optimal tensor product representation for a given accuracy.